teknologkoren/flasquelistan/README.md

 # flasquelistan

 ## Setting up a development environment
-If you have not already (why not!?), install [Pipenv](https://docs.pipenv.org/). ✨🍰✨
+If you haven't already (why not!?), install [Pipenv](https://docs.pipenv.org/). ✨🍰✨

 Clone the repo and `cd` to the root folder.
 Run